overlord-systems/jai-pgquery/README.md

 # jai-pgquery

-Jai bindings for [libpg_query](https://github.com/pganalyze/libpg_query) which gives access to the PostgreSQL parser
+Jai bindings for [libpg_query](https://github.com/pganalyze/libpg_query) which gives access to the PostgreSQL parser, and returns the internal parse tree.